AimonaStudio/kuen/README.md

 Vue.use(Kuen)

-// or install app
-import StarkApp from '@kuen/loader'

-StarkApp(...args)
+// or use loader to build your pwa import Vue from 'vue' import routerConf from './router' import App from './App.vue' import { startApp } from '@kuen/loader' import Kuen from '@kuen/components'

+Vue.use(Kuen)

+startApp({
+  routerConf: routerConf,
+  appView: App
+})
 ```

 ## About